Achievable logoAchievable logo

 Antibody structure and antigen presentation triggering immune responses

-• In an extracellular pathogen scenario, a macrophage engulfs the invader and presents antigen on its surface.
+• In an extracellular pathogen scenario, a macrophage engulfs the invader and presents the antigen on its surface.
 A helper T cell recognizes this antigen and signals the macrophage to destroy more of the pathogen, while also activating B cells to produce antibodies.

 • If it is an intracellular pathogen, the infected host cell displays antigen fragments on its surface.
 A cytotoxic T cell detects these fragments and instructs the host cell to self-destruct, eliminating the threat before it can spread.

-Clonal selection describes the adaptive immune process in which only the small subset of B or T lymphocytes that specifically recognize a particular antigen multiply into large clones.
+Clonal selection describes the adaptive immune process in which only the small subset of B or T lymphocytes that recognize a particular antigen multiply into large clones.
 Once activated by their matching antigen, these lymphocytes proliferate and differentiate into effector cells (such as plasma cells that secrete antibodies) or memory cells that provide long-lasting immunity.

 Recognition of self vs. non-self ensures the immune system distinguishes the body’s own tissues from foreign substances.
 During lymphocyte development, cells that react strongly against the body’s own antigens are usually eliminated or inactivated.
 When this process fails, autoimmune diseases can arise, with the immune system attacking self-tissues and causing conditions like rheumatoid arthritis or type 1 diabetes.